 Compared to whey protein, plant-based protein has one major advantage: it can be digested with far greater ease and is easy on your stomach.
 There’s a greater possibility for whey protein to cause stomach irritability than compared to plant-based protein powder.
 Optimum Nutrition Gold Standard 100% Plant-Based Protein Powder is one such plant-based option that you might want to keep an eye out for.

 Considering that whey protein is extracted from a by-product of milk, it carries more fat content than plant-based protein.
-Plant-based protein powders such as the ones extracted from pea and soy are generally lighter on the calorie count too, when you compare it with whey.
+Plant-based protein powders such as the ones extracted from pea and soy are generally lighter on the calorie count too.
+This is if you compare it with whey.
 It has also been noted that plant-based protein can keep you full for a longer time when you compare it with whey-based protein.

-While whey protein powder will always be viewed with suspicion by lactose-intolerant people, we strongly recommend you to check out Legion Whey+ Chocolate Whey Isolate Protein Powder, which is a whey isolate and ensures that you get no lactose content while enjoying all the benefits of Whey protein.
+While whey protein powder will always be viewed with suspicion by lactose-intolerant people, we strongly recommend you to check out Legion Whey+ Chocolate Whey Isolate Protein Powder.
+This one is a whey isolate and ensures that you get no lactose content while enjoying all the benefits of Whey protein.

 Understanding Various Terms in Protein Content